How Do I Fix the “Can’t Connect to Local MySQL Server Through Socket” Error?

 While placing the web server and database server applications on the same computer may be true for some hosting providers, we use separate machines to act as the web and database servers.
 The benefit of this approach is that we can balance the servers’ load across multiple machines, thus sustaining better performance and responsiveness at times of peak utilization.

-The lone exception to this rule are our Virtual Private Server plans.
+The lone exception to this rule is our Virtual Private Server plans.
 If you own a VPS, you can run the web and database server applications in the same instance and can thus take advantage of the localhost hostname.

 Conclusion